 4. Top 10 Values

 The process of identifying values is a powerful way to understand ourselves better – even as coaches!
 Clients especially find this tool rather insightful as looking within to find values that are important to them (an exercise they may have never done in the past) as they may find that the career path that they have chosen so far has been, in fact, rather incongruent with their intrinsic values – thus, the reason they feel discontent or frustrated.
 Doing this exercise can prove rather eye-opening for clients and even if they do not wish to completely change gears and shift careers, it can still help them re-assess and identify exact aspects of their current role that doesn’t align with their values and find ways to tackle them for better job satisfaction going forward.

 Tip: You can ask your clients to score each potential career or role out of 10 for how well it meets each of their top 10 values – this will give you a lot more data to work with in the upcoming sessions!

-This list of career coaching tools is by no means an exhaustive list!
-However, these are superb starting points that can help career coaches who are in the beginning stages of their career and are looking for ways to elevate their coaching game and bring their client the success they’re seeking.
+This list of coaching assessment tools is by no means an exhaustive list!
+However, these are superb starting points that can help career coaches who are in the beginning stages of their careers and are looking for ways to elevate their coaching game and bring their clients the success they’re seeking.

 1. What tools do career coaches need?

-There are numerous career coaching tools out there that a coach can use at different stages of the coaching engagement, depending on what the coach’s individual process is and what the client requires at a given time.
-Some of the most popular career coaching assessment tools include: Future & past self-enquiries, personal SWOT, must haves and must-not haves, love & loathe list, values identification, ideal job description, career anchor, and many more!
+There are numerous free career coaching tools out there that a coach can use at different stages of the coaching engagement, depending on what the coach’s individual process is and what the client requires at a given time.
+Some of the most popular tools for coaching include Future & past self-inquiries, personal SWOT, must-haves and must-not haves, love & loathe lists, values identification, ideal job description, career anchor, and many more!